SharadhaKasiviswanathan/SharadhaKasiviswanathan/README.md

 <br>

-**Fun fact:** I attended three tech conferences in a single year to learn, network, and stay connected with the tech community.
+**Fun fact:** I attended three tech conferences in a single year to learn, network, and stay connected with the tech community 🍀

 <br>